 - Puppies learn to interact with other dogs, and people, to develop good manners.

 - Classes teach “sit”, “drop”, “stay”, “come”, and “walking well on lead”.

 - Also covered are how to discourage unwanted behaviours such as play biting, and destructive behaviour, toilet training and environmental enrichment.

 - All training is reward based and classes are run by a DELTA accredited Dog Trainer.

 - Classes are small with a maximum of 6 puppies

-Puppy Preschool runs for 4 consecutive weeks between 7-8pm on a Wednesday or Thursday evening in the reception area at WCVH.
+Puppy Preschool runs for 4 consecutive weeks between 7-8pm on a Wednesday evening in the reception area at WCVH.
 Puppies must have received their 6 week vaccination at least.